mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 When developing a tasking and event model there is two vital factors to consider: firstly, what tasks will be performed concurrently and will they compete for the same resource?
 If yes, than we are heading toward race conditions and possible deadlocks in the realm of concurrent programming.
 Secondly, if there are tasks with time budgets i.e. tasks must be completed within given time windows we are in the realm of real-time systems.

 To sum up.
-Dynamic domain modelling must become a first class citizen of domain-driven design, and to support that new citizen we need three new concepts:
+Dynamic domain modelling must become a first class citizen of domain-driven design, and to support that new citizen we need four new concepts that become part of the Domain-Driven Design toolbox:

-- Agents as representatives of domain processes, controllers, observers, sensors and planners.
+- Tasks defines the work to be performed by the agents.
+- Agents characterizes the objects whos primary task is to perform tasks.
-- Agent function defining the agents mapping of perceptions to actions.
+- Agent function defining the agents mapping of perceptions to tasks.
 - Events capturing the triggers for a task to be performed
-- Tasks capturing the work to be performed by the agents.

 For those who want to take it one step further Douglas, Russel & Norvig and Jarvis et al are good reads.

 ## Object-Functional languages
 Functional programming goes back to lambda calculus, a formal system developed in the 1930ties to investigate computability, the Entscheidungsproblem, function definition, function application and recursion.
 Functional programming is declerative and have had its home ground in academia.
-Functional languages such as Haskell, F#, Clojure and Erlang have been used in industrial systems.
-JavaScript, one of the most used languages has the properties of a dynamically typed functional language in addition to the imperative and object oriented paradigme (Wikipedia).
+Functional languages such as Haskell, F#, Clojure and Erlang have thoug been used in industrial systems.
+JavaScript, one of the most used languages has the properties of a dynamically typed functional language in addition to its imperative and object oriented paradigme (Wikipedia).

 Since 2003 several modern programming languages that supports both object oriented and functional programming has emerged and gained popularity.
 In addition to JavaScript we find Swift, Go and Scala to have mentioned some of them.
 I will use Swift as my foundation.